RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

+# Ubuntu 18.10 with XRDP and MATE.
+Version 18.10

+Undergoing testing.
+- rattydave/docker-ubuntu-xrdp-mate-custom:18.10
+- rattydave/docker-ubuntu-xrdp-mate-custom:18.10-tools

+Use same instructions for 18.04

 # Ubuntu 18.04 with XRDP and MATE.
-Version 18.04
+Version 18.04 (latest)

 Use https://github.com/RattyDAVE/docker-ubuntu-xrdp-mate-custom/issues to send feedback, issues, comments and general chat.